nic-dgl103/Exercise-3---CSS-Essentials/README.md

 * You can use the browser inspect tools to help you.
 In the browser window, right-click > Inspect to see the HTML code rendered by the browser.

 ### Step 3: Write your own code
 1. Add a new block of content at the bottom of the homepage.
 You will need to write the content, HTML and CSS yourself.
-Include at least four different HTML element in your new block of content.
+Include at least five different HTML elements in your new block of content.
 2. Style your new content using all of the following:
     * An ID selector
     * A class selector